ers6/pure_qabo_job_analyzer/README.md

 # READ_ME
-This jupyter notebook compares 2 csv files of publication metadata pulled from Elsevier's Pure RIMS to determine to isolate deleted records and write them out to a csv file for review.
+This jupyter notebook compares 2 csv files of publication metadata pulled from Elsevier's Pure RIMS to isolate deleted records and write them out to a csv file for review.
+Please note that we're using the reporting module to pull research output data from pure which has determined the sort of odd data structure.
+You can get this same information from the Pure API--we just went the quick and dirty route with this one!
+If you end up using the API, please share!

 ## 1. Generate your baseline data